Introduction to Economic Policy A

 Module Learning Aims

-This module aims to provide students with a comprehensive outline of some of the core elements of micro economics and their applications.
-By the end of the first half of the module it is hoped that students will be able to use their knowledge of economic theory and policy so as to have a better understanding of the drivers of demand and supply and of the decision making processes of individuals and businesses.
-Students will have an understanding of market systems.
-Students should also have an understanding of how governments can sometimes improve market outcomes.
+This module aims to provide students with a comprehensive outline of some of the core elements of microeconomics and their applications.
+By the end of the first half of the module, students can use their knowledge of economic theory and policy to understand better the drivers of demand and supply and the decision-making processes of individuals and businesses.
+Students will understand market systems.
+Students should also understand the concept of market failure and how governments can sometimes improve market outcomes.

 Module Content